Varanasi Travel Guide

 Varanasi © McKay Savage

-Apart from its religious significance, Varanasi is also the hub of many traditional industries and is world-famous for its silks, and silk brocades in particular.
-The town does a roaring trade with pilgrims and tourists alike, although, regrettably, this has resulted in Varanasi developing a bit of a reputation for pick-pocketing.
-One of the oldest continuously-inhabited cities in the entire world, there is a real sense of culture about Varanasi.
-The city is home to many poets, musicians, novelists and philosophers and visitors are strongly encouraged to spend some time in the city's tea-houses and local restaurants, where they are guaranteed to be embroiled in some fascinating conversations.
+Varanasi is world-famous for its silks, and silk brocades, and does a roaring trade with pilgrims and tourists alike.
+The city is home to many poets, musicians, novelists and philosophers.
+Visitors are strongly encouraged to spend some time in the city's tea-houses and local restaurants, where they are guaranteed to be embroiled in some fascinating conversations.